Solar Panel Cost Guide in Indiana, PA (2025 Update)

 How much does it cost to install solar panels in Indiana?

-Solar panels aren’t free in Indiana, but there are some options that can make getting them more affordable, such as leasing solar panels or getting a solar loan.
-There may also be local programs or incentives that can further reduce the cost.
+A solar panel system isn’t free in Indiana, but there are some options that can make getting them more viable, such as leasing solar panels or getting a solar loan.
+There may also be local programs or incentives that you can take advantage of.

 Does Indiana have a net metering program?